 7. Recipes for your most often Wasted Food

-Do you know what foods commonly get wasted in your home?
+Do you know what foods are commonly wasted in your home?
 If you're not sure, it helps to keep a list over a few weeks to find out.
-Keep to hand a few handy recipes to help you use up these foods.
-For example, a vegetable soup is great for using up veg that is past its best and you don’t need to follow a specific recipe.
-Bananas that have started to go black are great for making banana muffins, banana milkshakes, or how about these Banana Oatbars?
+Keep on hand a few handy recipes to help you use up these foods.
+For example, a vegetable soup is great for using up veg that is past its best, and you don't need to follow a specific recipe.
+Check out this collection of recipes for using up Leftover Bread or Leftover Potatoes or this Top 30 Recipes for using up overripe bananas.
 Don't be afraid to get creative to reduce your food waste.

 8. Check your Fridge and Freezer temperature

 Make sure your fridge and freezer temperatures are set correctly.
-Your fridge should be kept at between 3C -5C or 37F - 40F.
-Set your freezer to -18C or 0F.
-It can take up to 24 hours for your fridge or freezer to adjust to a new setting.
+Your fridge should be kept at between 3°C and 5°C or 37°F and 40°F. Set your freezer to -18°C or 0°F. It can take up to 24 hours for your fridge or freezer to adjust to a new setting.
 Also, make sure food is cooled before placing it in the fridge or freezer.
 Putting warm food in your fridge or freezer will raise the overall temperature and can cause other food to go off.

 9. Store Food Correctly

 Taking care to store food correctly makes your food last longer and is a key way to manage your food waste.
-Often we throw food away because it has spoiled.
+Often we throw food away because it has spoilt.
 The Love Food Hate Waste website has great tips on food storage.
 In the US, check out Save The Food.
 Fruit and vegetables are the most common items people don't store correctly.
-Root vegetables, ie those grown with their roots in the ground, should be stored in a cool dark place, but not the fridge.
-Fruits such as bananas, avocados, tomatoes, peaches, and pears produce an ethylene gas when ripening which means they should be stored separately as they can make other things go off quicker.
+Root vegetables, i.e., those grown with their roots in the ground, should be stored in a cool, dark place, but not the fridge.
+Fruits such as bananas, avocados, tomatoes, peaches, and pears produce ethylene gas when ripening, which means they should be stored separately, as they can make other things go off quicker.

 10. Managing Food Waste when you're out